your questions, answered!

-Ordinarily, short-term Skilled Nursing refers to treatment which, when completed, results in the resident returning home.
-That’s Rehabilitation, a set of services provided under the auspices of the Skilled Nursing area.
-Long-term Skilled Nursing is for the prolonged treatment of acute illness.
+Ordinarily, short-term Skilled Nursing refers to treatment which, when completed, results in the elder returning home.
+That’s Rehabilitation, a set of services provided within the Skilled Nursing area.
+Long-term Skilled Nursing is for the prolonged need for supportive care.

 To make the most effective treatment plan ASAP, please provide this information when you come: